schultzh/schultzh/README.md

 # Professional Portfolio Website

 This website serves as an information hub for my professional portfolio as a growing student of computer science.
 It contains a personal statement and links to my resume and current projects.
 I hope to use this website to better connect with future employers.
+The site is connected to Google Analytics to help me optomize the site in the future.

 The webiste url is as follows: https://schultzh.netlify.app

 ## Built and Deployed with Netlify